Natalia (Nika) Sorzano

 Music band made of monster-like characters built from pop-culture waste, recycled materials and natural remains.
 This object-oriented sculptural band emits sound and voices from its insides, taking the shape of a sound installation.

-This project has been guided by an interest in finding new ways of relating to matter, ‘nature’ and the environment, while allowing my own desire and subjectivity to be moved and transfomed by this relation.
+This work has been guided by an interest in finding new ways of relating to matter, ‘nature’ and the environment.
+By allowing my desire and subjectivity to be shaped and transformed through these interactions, the project creates a dialogue between sound, texture, movement, and form, reflecting an evolving relationship with the material world.

 --